AlexVieriu/E-commerce_.Net-Angular/ZDocumention/Section 17.md

 -> allows configuration for an entity type to be factored into a separate class

 EntityTypeBuilder
--> Provides a simple API for configuring an <see cref="IMutableEntityType" />
+-> provides a simple API for configuring an <see cref="IMutableEntityType" />

 builder.OwnsOne(o => o.ShippingAddress, a => a.WithOwner());
 builder.OwnsOne(o => o.PaymentSummary, a => a.WithOwner());